Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

         AWS_EB_ENVIRONMENT_SINGLE: "prod"
 ```

-* **Description:** `deploy-eb-basic-params` is a [params](/platform/workflow/resource/params/#params) resource the defines variables we want to make easily configurable.
-These variables definitions replace the placeholders in the `Docker.aws.json` and `config.yml` files.
+* **Description:** `deploy-eb-basic-params` is a [params](/platform/workflow/resource/params/) resource that defines variables we want to make easily configurable.
+These variables definitions replace the placeholders in the `Dockerrun.aws.json` and `config.yml` files.

 * **Required:** Yes.